DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `@@` + `$stealth`: Turns off Stealth Mode on that site.
 * `$replace`: Changes the text of text elements on a site.
 Supports and requires use of RegEx.
 Requires ridiculous amounts of trust rights and cannot be used in web-hosted lists.
 * `$protobuf`: Similar to `$replace`, but strips away numeric values from responses given by the `Protocol Buffers` API.
-* `$removeparam`: Very similar to `$queryprune`, except that it assumes ordinary text by default and that RegEx is opt-in.

 ## AdGuard for [Android/iOS] only: